 Who Will Use the Lodge?

-Kateri Community: Our elders, our friends and families, our Youth Partnership with A7G will all have a place to gather and celebrate fully as Indigenous People on the land.
+Kateri Community: Our elders, friends, and community will all have a place to gather and celebrate fully as Indigenous People on the land.

 Visitors: School groups, local parishes and organizations, and other guests will be welcome to attend regular healing and training activities.